filmil/go-vcd-parser/README.md

 ## Why?

-- I wanted one written in go (compiled, static, well-tested)
+- I wanted one written in go (compiled, static, well-tested).
+Most open source alternatives I could find are written in Python, Perl and C++ (see the References section below).
 - I needed a confirmation that the code can parse realistic VCD files.
+Hence, the test coverage.

 ## Prerequisites